flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

         ![EFB-CLB-Detent](../../assets/flypados3/throttle-calibration/flypad-clb-detent.png "EFB-CLB-Detent"){loading=lazy}

-        In this example we have set the dead zone to 0.25 on either side of the actual setting.
-For FLX and TO GA you can use 0.10 or 0.15.
+        In this example, we have set the dead zone to 0.25 on either side of the actual setting.
+For FLX and TO GA, you can use 0.10 or 0.15.

     !!! warning "Do not overlap any deadband ranges between detents!"